Bernie Perryman

 Bernie Perryman (born January 8, 1959) is an American politician serving in the Minnesota House of Representatives since 2023.
-A member of the Republican Party of Minnesota, Perryman represents District 14A in central Minnesota, which includes the cites of St. Cloud and Waite Park and parts of Stearns County.
+A member of the Republican Party of Minnesota, Perryman represents District 14A in central Minnesota, which includes the cities of St. Cloud and Waite Park and parts of Stearns County.

 Early life, education and career

 Perryman graduated from Quincy College with a bachelor's degree in marketing.
 She moved to St. Cloud, Minnesota, in 1999, and worked as commissioner of the St. Cloud City Economic Development Authority.

 Minnesota House of Representatives

-Perryman was elected to the Minnesota House of Representatives in 2022, after the retirement of Republican incumbent Tama Theis, who ran for a seat in the Minnesota Senate.
+Perryman was elected to the Minnesota House of Representatives in 2022.
+She first ran for an open seat created after legislative redistricting and the retirement of Republican incumbent Tama Theis, who ran for a seat in the Minnesota Senate.

 Perryman serves on the Commerce Finance and Policy, Economic Development Finance and Policy, and Health Finance and Policy Committees.

 Electoral history

 Personal life

 Perryman lives in St. Augusta, Minnesota, with her spouse, Keith.